paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 ### On `OverseerSignal::ActiveLeavesUpdate`

 For each leaf in the leaves update:

 * Fetch the session index for the child of the block with a [`RuntimeApiMessage::SessionIndexForChild`][RuntimeApiMessage].
 * If the session index is higher than `state.highest_session`:
   * update `state.highest_session`
-    * remove everything with session index less than `state.highest_session - DISPUTE_WINDOW` from the `"active-disputes"` in the DB.
+  * remove everything with session index less than `state.highest_session - DISPUTE_WINDOW` from the `"recent-disputes"` in the DB.
   * Use `iter_with_prefix` to remove everything from `"earliest-session"` up to `state.highest_session - DISPUTE_WINDOW` from the DB under `"candidate-votes"`.
   * Update `"earliest-session"` to be equal to `state.highest_session - DISPUTE_WINDOW`.
 * For each new block, explicitly or implicitly, under the new leaf, scan for a dispute digest which indicates a rollback.
-If a rollback is detected, use the ChainApi subsystem to blacklist the chain.
+If a rollback is detected, use the `ChainApi` subsystem to blacklist the chain.

 ### On `OverseerSignal::Conclude`